 The General Nursing option for the bachelor of science degree is a four-year program.
 The full program is offered at Altoona, Erie (Behrend), Fayette, Mont Alto, University Park, and Worthington Scranton.
 Students begin and end their program of study at their respective campuses.
 Those attending the University Park campus spend their junior or senior year of study at the Penn State Milton S. Hershey Medical Center (students live in Hershey while studying there).
 Those enrolled at one of the other campuses will complete their clinical rotation at a facility within a 50-mile radius of that campus.

-The Second or Additional Degree option for the bachelor of science degree is an intensive sixteen-month program open to individuals who already have a bachelor’s degree in another field.
+The Second or Additional Degree option for the bachelor of science degree in nursing is an intensive sixteen-month program open to individuals who already have a bachelor’s degree in another field.
 This program is currently offered at the Altoona and Harrisburg campuses.
-All non-nursing courses listed on the BS Recommended Academic Plan must be completed prior to admission.
+All non-nursing courses listed on the BSN Recommended Academic Plan must be completed prior to admission.

 What is the difference between an accelerated program and the Second Degree program?